cert-manager/cert-manager/GOVERNANCE.md

 ## GitHub Members

-GitHub Members are active contributors to the cert-manager project.
+GitHub Members are active contributors to the cert-manager project, or one of the related projects in the cert-manager GitHub organisation.

 A contributor is considered to be active when they have had at least one interaction (comment on an issue or PR or message in the #cert-manager or #cert-